mbientlab/MetaWear-SDK-Cpp/README.md

 ## Getting Started

 ### Installation
-Building the project has been tested on \*nix systems with Clang 4, and on Windows with Visual Studio Community 2017.
+Building the project has been tested on Unix systems with Clang 4.

 ### Usage